 A series of membership messaging tests on The Local’s website that has emphasised the voice of its journalists and helped them reach 7,000 members in 12 months.

-- In November 2017, they switched from being solely advertising funded to asking readers on the Swedish site to become members for €5 a month and have since launched membership in France, Germany, Spain and Italy.
-They have been experimenting with messaging, pricing and design to increase conversion to purchase.
+- In November 2017, The Local switched from being solely advertising funded to asking readers of the Swedish edition, followed by the German and French, to become members for €5 a month.
+It has since launched membership across all nine countries, and it has been experimenting with messaging, pricing and design to increase conversion to purchase.

-- In August, they had 4,000 members.
-This month they passed 7,000 and were named best digital publisher of the year in the Popular Press category of the Swedish Magazine Publishers annual awards.
+- In August 2018, The Local had 4,000 members and by December 2018, it had 7,000 and was named best digital publisher of the year in the Popular Press category of the Swedish Magazine Publishers annual awards.
+By March 2021, The Local passed 40,000 members.

 How did they do it?